StackVista/stackstate-agent/stackstate-changelog.md

 - Integrations:
   - Kubernetes, Kubelet, Kubernetes State and OpenMetrics integrations are monitored by StackState.
   - Sanitize events and topology data in the base check, encoding unicode to string, before propagating data upstream.
+  - Added functionality to the Identifiers utility to provide lower-cased identifiers for all StackState-related identifiers.
 **Bugfix**

 - VSphere Integration: